 If the firm charges contingency fees, be sure to find out if the lawyer calculates the fee before or after the expenses.

-At Kingsley & Kingsley, we offer a no-win-no-fee guarantee.
+At Kingsley and Kingsley Employment Lawyers, we offer a no-win-no-fee guarantee.
 This means we don't charge you any fees until we recover compensation for you.

 If you are facing a potentially harassing, discriminatory or retaliatory work environment or if you have been wrongfully or illegally terminated from your job, there are a number of steps you can take in order to preserve your rights: